pierreyoda/newstackwhodis/src/routes/blog/hncli-architecture/+page.svelte.md

 ### High-Level Architecture

 Just for context, I've been learning Rust since 2012, when it was still in beta.
 I do hope my code is mostly idiomatic but this will be more of a focus on the high-level architectural concepts I've been able to rapidly converge on.
 I also have the compiler and [clippy](https://github.com/rust-lang/rust-clippy) warnings directly Visual Studio Code, which I exclusively use for Rust.
 Be aware that some rare clippy hints seem to be false positives in my use case, I might be wrong but this explains why you won't see a zero warnings codebase (yet) if you explore the code.
 The latest Rust edition (2021) is used, and I've embraced the change away from the "mod.rs" module pattern.
 All of this is applicable to my other Rust projects, at least those that were worked on since the change.

+Do note that many decisions taken will need some context, so I do apologize for the length of this article.
+This context may be the iterations I've made before reaching the current state the codebase is in, or a show-stopping bug I've encountered and the solution I've reached.

 When you look at the main entry point of hncli (main.rs), you can immediately identify two central structures: the client which fetches the data with HTTP requests, and the UI.
 The UI is initialized with a rendering target, the Crossterm backend writing to stdout, and the client.
 Let's go deeper!